andreigue/vex-123-for-parents/vex123_parent_guide.md

 In this exercise, we'll explore how "if" statements work.
 Think of an "if" statement as a decision point: if the condition is met (like detecting an object), the robot will do something.
 If not, it skips over that part and continues on.

 Let's start simple.
-In the first example, we program the robot to move forward two tiles.
-If it sees an object in front of it, it will play a sound, like a doorbell.
+In the first example, we program the robot to move forward by one tile.
+If it sees an object in front of it, it will play a doorbell sound.

 ![Sequence exercise 8](./figures/ex8-doorbell.jpg)
-*The robot moves forward by one tile.
-If it sees an object, it plays a doorbell sound.*
+*The robot advances one tile and plays a doorbell sound if it detects an object in its path.*

-You might think the robot only performs the action right after detecting an object, like playing a sound, but that's not the case.
-By adding more actions after the sound command, the robot will continue to perform each of them in sequence if it encounters an object.
+You might think the robot only executes the immediate action after the "if object" condition, such as playing a sound.
+However, the robot will continue to execute any additional actions following the initial command if the condition is met.

 ![Sequence exercise 8-2](./figures/ex8-2-doorbell-run.jpg)
-*After moving forward by one tile and finding an object, the robot rings the doorbell, turns and moves away.*
+*After moving forward by one tile and finding an object, the robot rings the doorbell, turns, and moves away.*

 And what happens if the robot does not encounter an object in front of it?
-Well, it will skip the lines after the "if", in this case, **play doorbell > turn left > drive 2 > turn around**.
+It will skip the lines after the "if", in this case, **play doorbell > turn left > drive 2 > turn around**.

-Now, what if you want the robot to execute something regardless of whether or not the "if" condition was satisfied.
-For example, at the end of it all, you want the robot to act happy, regardless of whether there it detected an object or not.
+Now, what if you want the robot to execute something regardless of whether or not the "if" condition was satisfied?
+For example, at the end of it all, you want the robot to act happy, whether it detected an object or not.
 To do so, we must incorporate the "end if" card.
 This card indicates to the Coder that the conditional sequence established by the "if" card has finished.
 Essentially, it closes off the conditional section.
 As a result, any actions placed after the "end if" card, such as "act happy", will be carried out irrespective of whether the initial "if" condition was met or not.

 ![Sequence exercise 8-3](./figures/ex8-3-doorbell-happy.jpg)
 *The robot moves forward two tiles.
 If it finds an object, it rings the doorbell, turns, and moves away.
 Then, it acts happy, whether or not there was an object.*